playcanvas/developer.playcanvas.com/content/en/user-manual/dashboard/index.md

 * Run the project's primary app.
 * View the project's development log.
 * View the project's activity.
-* Manage the script files in the project.
 * Edit your project's settings.

 [1]: /images/platform/dashboard.png